tansaku/vending-machine-kata/README.md

 * want to get to `CoinManager#make_change manage multiple coin overpayment` and ` CoinManager#make_change manage coins in ascending order` pending tests

 * helper methods for vending_machine_integration_spec

+### Code Smells

+* should check this out in more detail - superficially feels like we don't need the variable ...
+[12]:CoinManager#total refers to coin_array more than self (FeatureEnvy) [https://github.com/troessner/reek/wiki/Feature-Envy]